Teaching & Learning

 - Providing a curriculum that strives to educate the whole person and meet the needs of each individual

-- Assisting all learners to grow to their full potential
+- Assisting all learners to continually learn and grow;

-- Recognising and celebrating a broad range of achievements and efforts
+- Recognizing and celebrating a broad range of achievements and efforts

 - Promoting a collaborative approach to meeting the needs of learners.

-Catholic Education, Diocese of Rockhampton, employs Regional Coordinators: Inclusive Curriculum who work in consultation with schools to assist/support the Principals, Learning Support Teachers, teachers and families in our Primary and Secondary schools to identify needs and promote classroom strategies to develop appropriate and equitable access to the curriculum for students with special needs.
+Catholic Education, Diocese of Rockhampton, employs Inclusive Curriculum Regional Coordinators who work in consultation with schools to support the Principals, Learning Support Teachers, teachers and families in our Primary and Secondary schools to identify needs and promote classroom strategies to develop appropriate and equitable access to the curriculum for students with special needs.